-Post Race: BBQ for runners and volunteers in Lot A near White Pine Beach.
+Post Race: BBQ for runners and volunteers at White Pine Beach.
 Bring your own lawn chair, plate & utensils.
-Alcohol is not permitted in the Regional Park.
+Alcohol is not permitted in Belcarra Regional Park.

 Volunteers: We are very proud of our committed volunteers.
 Many volunteers have been involved in this run since its inception 20 years ago!
 Some volunteers will be on the course longer than the runners.
 Without volunteers, this run would not exist.
 Be very kind to them!!
 If you would like to join our volunteer squad, volunteer registration will open in December.

-Washrooms: Just below the start/ finish area near White Pine Beach; Buntzen South Aid Station #3; Pit Toilet at Equestrian Lot (AS #4)
+Washrooms: Right at the start/ finish area at White Pine Beach; Buntzen South Aid Station #3; Pit Toilet at Equestrian Lot (AS #4)